 not.
 The poor producer, forced by record labels and his own ego, or

-driven by the simple fact that he has to pay his rent, has to perfom
+driven by the simple fact that he has to pay her rent, has to perform

-music on stage which does not initially work as perfomance, and which
+music on stage which does not initially work as performance, and which

 has never been "performed" or "played" during the creation at all.